 While this pose is not typically part of Yin Yoga postures, it is an accessible forward fold for many athletes who have excessively tight hamstrings and/or lower back pain.

 Begin with your legs 1.5 leg width apart.
-Ensure the outer edge of each foot is be parallel with the short ends of your mat.
-Hinging forward from the hips lower your torso toward the floor.
-Resting hands or forearms on the mat.
-Variations include walking your hand toward the back of your mat or interlacing hands on the lower back.
+Ensure the outer edge of each foot is parallel with the short ends of your mat.
+Hinging forward from the hips, lower your torso toward the floor, resting you hands or forearms on the mat.
+Variations include walking your hands toward the back of your mat or interlacing hands on the lower back.

 The shoulder is a complex joint.
-We place demands on this joint unlike any other joint in our body, so its no doubt impingement results.
+We place demands on this joint unlike any other in our body, and impingement results.
 By practicing “eagle arms” and stressing the posterior side of the deltoid, you will help to maintain healthy movement through the shoulder complex.

 - Stretches the posterior deltoid

-Dragon and its variations, is, hands down, a favourite posture in YogaWOD classes.
-Regular practice of the “Dragons” help to open the anterior hip region and quads.
-This will improve your ROM in squats and most lower body movements that requires deep flexion of the hip flexor (specifically the psoas).
+Dragon and its variations, are, hands down, a favourite posture in YogaWOD classes.
+Regular practice of dragons help to open the anterior hip region and quads.
+This will improve your ROM in squats and most lower body movements that require deep flexion of the hip flexors (specifically the psoas).

-2) Dragon splits; straighten both legs into the splits.
+- Dragon splits: straighten both legs into the splits

-Swan (and its variations) targets several areas of the body making it an extremely efficient posture to practice.
-It is also a pose that we see tangible and observable progress, and when performed consistently can provide deep relaxation effects for the mind and organs.
+Swan (and its variations) targets several areas of the body, making it an extremely efficient posture to practice.
+It is also a pose that we see tangible and observable progress with, and when performed consistently can provide deep relaxation effects for the mind and organs.

-Begin in Downward facing dog, raise your right leg bringing your right knee to rest behind the right wrist.
+Begin in downward facing dog, and raise your right leg bringing your right knee to rest behind the right wrist.
 The right foot can rest under the groin, lowering the back knee to the ground.
-For more flexible athletes begin to parallel the right shin, with the front of your mat.
+For more flexible athletes, begin to parallel the right shin, with the front of your mat.
 Centre your weight between your buttocks.
 Slide the back leg back, so the knee is comfortable.
 Lower the torso toward the ground, first resting on your hands, forearms or arms outstretched.

-- hip rotator muscles (gluteus medius & minimus) and
+- Opens the hip rotator muscles (gluteus medius & minimus)